Astruum0/ytrack/subjects/find-last-index/README.md

 # Instructions

 Write a function `FindLastIndex` that returns the index of the last occurence of the value `a` in the `tab` passed as parameter.
+Return `null` if the value is not in the array

 # Expected Functions